damiansoriano/barman-docker/README.md

     ssl_key_file = '/etc/ssl/private/ssl-cert-snakeoil.key'		# (change requires restart)
 ```

-With the root user in the backup container, restore the structure to proceed with the recovery as follows:
+With the root user in the backup container, restore the structure to proceed with the recovery as follows.
+You will need to delete the pg_xlog/ folder content since it may contain information that will not be used for the recovery process.

 ```
 root@db64ec59f7d3:/# cd /var/lib/postgresql/9.3/